-From its beginning in the early 1970s, with the simple geometric action of Pong, to today's high-definition stereoscopic games, the industry has pushed the limits of the available computer resources and has inspired advanced technologies that later became common on desktop and mobile devices.
+From its beginning in the early 1970s, with the simple geometric action of Pong, to today's high-definition games, the industry has pushed the limits of the available computer resources and has inspired advanced technologies that later became common on desktop and mobile devices.
+In fact, 78 percent of gamers are now playing on their smartphones.
+Online gaming has become extremely popular in recent years.
+Today, nearly 90 percent of gamers enjoy some form of online gameplay—up from only 18 percent in 1999, according to the ESA.

-Game hardware development finances the cutting-edge innovative efforts of many computer hardware engineers and technicians.
-Game development involves designers, artists, voice actors, programmers, computer software engineers, and testers.
 Marketers and a network of distributors bring the games to players.
 With such a large base of players, the industry also supports numerous fan publications, many of them Web-based.
 Popular characters and settings have inspired movies, such as the Lara Croft and Resident Evil series, and television shows, such as The Super Mario Bros.
-Super Show!
+Super Show!, The Last of Us, and Fallout.

 - Animators